 - When Ximena's parents return home, help Ximena talk about her emotions: anxiety, shyness, excitement.
 Make sure she knows all emotions are OK.

 - Organize a special activity that involves Ximena and her parents once they are back from deployment.
 For example, a parent-child breakfast, snack or picnic.

 - Encourage Ximena to express her feelings and share how she feels.

 - Have open and honest communication with Ximena’s grandmother; she will be experiencing many changes as well and this will affect Ximena while she is in your care.

 Take Care of Yourself

 You provide crucial support for children and families.
 You cannot do that, however, if you don't take care of yourself.
 Helping children through difficult and sometimes tragic times can be incredibly challenging.
 You might find that your own mental health mirrors that of the people around you.
 Make sure you take time to reflect on your own needs.
 Talk to people around you about your feelings.
-Talk to your supervisor about resources in your community for families experiencing deployment or loss.
+Talk to your administrator about resources in your community for families experiencing deployment or loss.
 Taking care of yourself will make you better able to care for children.
 You can also learn more about your own self-care in the Social & Emotional Learning for Teachers (SELF-T) and the Self & Cultural Understanding courses.